 Whether you’re heading to San Francisco’s artsy Mission District, the Big Apple for work opportunities, or exploring the Nashville music scene – America has a huge amount to offer.
 If you’re worried about how to live abroad, America is a tried and tested route.

-For those relocating to the US from the UK, it’s enough of a change without having to go through a complete culture shock.
-It’s vast size can make it difficult for newbies to navigate, but honing in on your reason for moving will help you to pick a location to settle.
+For those moving to America from the UK it’s enough of a change without having to go through a complete culture shock.
+It’s vast size can make it difficult for newbies to navigate, but honing in on your reason for moving will help you to pick a location to settle and booking luggage shipping to USA from UK for the move.
 The USA boasts some of the world’s finest education institutions with a select group making it onto the country’s Ivy League list.

 For adventure-seekers and outdoors-lovers, it doesn’t get much better than Canada.
 There are wild, open expanses to ski and hike across, mountains to scale, and the likes of Stanley Park to bike around discovering hidden beaches and micro-forests.

 Beyond the harbours you can spot whales splashing in the water and the country’s national dish are gravy-smothered chips topped with cheese curds – what’s not to like?
-For those wondering how to move abroad a friendly community is key, and Canada is known for welcoming expats.
+For those wondering how to move abroad a friendly community is key, and Canada is known for welcoming expats and whether you’re shipping to Canada from UK or the return leg shipping from Canada to UK, Sherpr makes it easy.

 The home of Lego, Denmark is a firm fixture on the World Happiness Ranking.
 Taxes here are high, but the public facilities are excellent and expats can expect generous salaries and employee packages.
 Copenhagen is the scene-stealing capital and architectural hub with a rainbow waterfront and world-class food.